Dream of: 09 July 1986 "Four Thousand Days Ago"

 It was a Friday and I was in a law school classroom filed with students.
 The professor was Lowell Adams (my high school physics teacher).

-I asked Altizer (a schoolmate from the fourth grade), who was sitting behind me, what he was going to be doing tonight.
+I asked Gary Altizer (a schoolmate from the fourth grade), who was sitting behind me, what he was going to be doing tonight.
 He said he was going to party.
-I didn't have anything to do tonight, but it didn't seem that Altizer wanted me to go with him.
+I did not have anything to do tonight, but it did not seem that Gary wanted me to go with him.
 I understood.
 It seemed to me that "party" was just another word for going out and drinking alcohol.
-I had gone out with Altizer once before and he had become intoxicated.
-I hadn't drunk anything alcoholic and he had looked rather foolish.
-So I figured he wasn't going to invite me to go again; I wouldn't go even if he did invite me.
+I had gone out with Gary once before and he had become intoxicated.
+I had not drunk anything alcoholic and he had looked rather foolish.
+So, I figured he was not going to invite me to go again; I would not go even if he did invite me.
 It did interest me, however, that he had turned into someone who drank alcohol and partied a lot.
 I figured he did most of his partying near Rio Grande, Ohio, close to where he lived.

 The class began to draw to an end.
 Even before the class was finished the students began leaving.
 When about half the seats were empty, I began picking up my things and preparing to leave.
-I had some school books with me; but I also had four black notebooks filed with dreams.
+I had some schoolbooks with me; but I also had four black notebooks filled with dreams.
 My dream notebooks were really the only things I was interested in taking.
 I decided to just leave my law books behind.
-I was interested in working on my dreams and I wasn't particularly interested in law.
+I was interested in working on my dreams and I was not particularly interested in law.

 The students had earlier turned in some papers concerning a legal appeal.
 I said something to the professor about his grading the papers and he called me up to his desk.
 He told me I had been given a score of 154 on the paper.
 That was apparently a low grade.
 He said that a grade of 134 was an E4, which would have been failing.
 He seemed disappointed in my work.

 I had only prepared the paper the night before I had handed it in.
 I thought some people in the class had probably spent a lot of time preparing their papers and had done well.
-Wendy (a highschool classmate), who was in the class, had probably done well on the paper.
+Wendy McCall (a former high school classmate), who was in the class, had probably done well on the paper.

-Although I hadn't put much effort into the paper, I thought my reasoning for the appeal had been good.
-But apparently the professor hadn't agreed with my reasoning.
-I asked him what would have been a better reason, but he didn't want to discuss it with me.
-What he did want to discuss was the fact that I wasn't producing good quality work in law school.
+Although I had not put much effort into the paper, I thought my reasoning for the appeal had been good.
+Apparently the professor had not agreed with my reasoning.
+I asked him what would have been a better reason, but he did not want to discuss it with me.
+What he did want to discuss was the fact that I was not producing good quality work in law school.
 He indicated that I was capable of much, much better work.
 He asked me whether I was concerned about getting into a good law school.
 He was referring to my going into a master's program after law school.
 I told him I was sure I could get into a master's program if I wanted to.

-He asked me about my ex-wife Louise and what she and I planned to do.
-I replied, "Well Louise and I aren't even married any more."
+He asked me about my ex-wife Bonnie and what she and I planned to do.
+I replied, "Well Bonnie and I aren't even married anymore."

 He was surprised to hear that.
 I continued, "Yea, she's married to a guy named Vernon Johnson who's a student here."

-The professor didn't know who Vernon was.
+The professor did not know who Vernon was.
 To my left and to Lowell Adams's right was seated Charles Adams (the dean of my high school).
-Charles Adams said that Vernon wasn't a student here.
+Adams said that Vernon was not a student here.
 I replied, "Oh yes he is.
 I've seen him here."

-I walked over to Charles Adams and said, "You want to make a bet?"
+I walked over to Adams and said, "You want to make a bet?"

 He said he would bet.
-I said, "Well lets bet fifty dollars."
+I said, "Well letís bet fifty dollars."

-I reached my hand to him to shake and he reached his toward me.
-But he said, "No lets just bet 75 cents."
+I reached my hand to him to shake, and he reached his hand toward me.
+He said, "No letís just bet 75 cents."

-George Heller (the principal of my high school) was standing behind Charles Adams.
-Charles Adams said, "Ask George there."
+George Heller (the principal of my high school) was standing behind Adams.
+Adams said, "Ask George there."